 Every project, to be successful, requires some time, energy, and attention.
 It requires planning and metrics of success.
 It requires decision-making juice when it stacks up to other projects that need to get done.
-Completing stuff inevitably takes longer than we originally estimate, even when we know that it’ll take longer than we originally estimate.
-In short, it’s one more ball to juggle.
+Completing stuff inevitably takes longer than we originally estimated, even when we know that it'll take longer than we originally estimated.
+In short, it's one more ball to juggle.

 Let's imagine the flipside of saying No to that "little project."
 It's one less thing to manage.
 There's no chance of the cascading sliding project phenomenon whereby one delayed project causes cascading delayed projects.
 There are no successes to plot and achieve or fall short on.

 All of that energy could be applied to the really high value projects or simply not applied at all, allowing you to build physical, emotional, and mental whitespace so that truly great things can happen.
 (Click to tweet - thanks!)